A Quick Look at Reflexes

-A soccer player, for example, can improve his running or kicking, and in the process,
+A soccer player, for example, can improve his running or kicking.
+In doing so, his

-his knee jerk might get faster.
-But those kinds of improvements are specific to the
+knee jerk might get faster.
+But those kinds of improvements are specific to the activity.

-activity.
-A soccer player's feet and legs might develop faster nerve conduction than
+A soccer player's feet and legs might develop faster nerve conduction than average.

-average.
-But if that same soccer player were to engage in a contest of finger speed
+But if that same soccer player were to have a contest of finger speed with a classical

 The real key to reaction time is practice.
 By repeating the same movements, you make